Winter cycling in Halifax

 Lights

-You are required to have lights on your bicycle, according to the Motor Vehicle Act, but they are especially crucial in the winter when you may be more likely to be cycling in the dark.
-A white light pointed in the direction you are travelling will help you see, while a red rear light or reflector increases your visibility to other people on the road.
+By law, you are required to have lights on your bicycle.
+They are crucial in the winter when you are more likely to ride in the dark.
+A white light in the front will help you see.
+A red light or reflector in the rear makes you more visible.

 Tires

 A wider tire with a knobbier surface or treads will help in most winter conditions.
-The wider the width of the tire, the more traction you will have in snowy or icy conditions.
-Lowering the air pressure in your tires by a few psi can also help provide more traction when needed.
+The wider the tire, the more traction in snowy or icy conditions.
+Lowering the air pressure in your tires by a few psi also provides more traction.

 Fenders